 While the global slope versions were unable to find the important bimodal characteristics of the British Family Incomes data in Figure 10, it is interesting to note that the global curvature versions of SiZer do flag this feature of the data as statistically significant, as shown in Figure 11.
-The conventional curvature version of SiZer was proposed by [blinded reference].
+The conventional curvature version of SiZer was proposed by Chaudhuri and Marron (2002).
 Here we similarly improved the simultaneity, using the ideas from Section 2.
-The main difference is that formula (12) replaces (11).
+The main difference is that formula (15) replaces (14).